arogachev/yii2-rbac/README.md

 ## Rules

-Extension provides `arogachev\rules\CorrespondingUserRule` that can be used to only allow user to edit his own posts, etc. It's similar to `AuthorRule` described in official docs [here](http://www.yiiframework.com/doc-2.0/guide-security-authorization.html#using-rules).
+Extension provides `arogachev\rbac\rules\CorrespondingUserRule` that can be used to only allow user to edit his own posts, etc. It's similar to `AuthorRule` described in official docs [here](http://www.yiiframework.com/doc-2.0/guide-security-authorization.html#using-rules).
 You can attach it to permission as shown above, and use it in action as follows: